Southerly buster: Formation

-On a hot day, a strong offsea gale develops from the south usually in the late afternoon and early evening, causing a rapid fall in temperature as it arrives, and sometimes a short rain and/or thunderstorm may accompany, especially if it is affiliated with a cold front coming from the south and a trough, with the strongest winds being at the leading edge of the buster.
+Southerly busters generally develop when a shallow front of cold air arises against the Great Dividing Range.
+Due to "the orientation of the topography, it slows down over the land because of friction and then it pushes up the coast because it gets trapped", according to Dr Milton Speer, a visiting scholar at the University of Technology Sydney.
+They mostly form on a hot day, arriving as a strong offshore gale (from the south) that reach the land in the late afternoon, causing a rapid fall in temperature.
+Sometimes, due to the blocking mountain range paralleling the coast and frictional disparities over land and the ocean which disconnect the flow, a short rain and/or severe thunderstorm activity may accompany, especially if it is affiliated with a cold front coming from the south and a trough.

+Other phenomena can lead to amplification of the temperature gradient between the warm air mass and the cold density current, such as hot north-westerlies or a foehn wind that antedate the squall.
 The southerly buster, which usually trails a thick layer of low stratus clouds bringing episodic drizzle, banks up against the Great Dividing Range, thus resulting in the transmission of the cool maritime air near the southeastern part of the ranges and the blocking of the airflow on the mountains' west side.
 The Buster progresses into a strongly stable boundary layer with warm, prefrontal landmass air that is between 100 and 200 metres deep transporting over the cooler waters.

 In some occasions, a cold front in the Southern Ocean may interact with the Great Dividing Range and develop into a Southerly Buster.
 It is worth noting that some Southerly Busters are not southern ocean fronts, as they have developed on the pre-frontal trough south of Australia or have possibly originated on the southern NSW coast in affiliation with a shallow mesoscale low development.
 As the Southerly Buster advances to the north, its force would decrease, though in rare occasions it can fortify north of the Hunter Valley due to upslope motion on the valley's north, which allows the flow to produce anticyclonic vorticity akin to the original obstruction and arrangement of the Southerly Buster in Victoria.